-|Trim Size / Pages||9.3 x 6.4 in / 787|
+|Trim Size / Pages||6 x 9 in / 787|

-Dietrich would quickly rise to stardom on the Berlin stage in the 1920's with her sharp wit and bisexual sexuality—while wearing the top hat and tails that revolutionized our concept of beauty and femininity.
-Dietrich comes alive in these pages in all of her incarnations: as muse, artistic collaborator, bonafide movie star, box-office poison, lover, wife, and mother.
+Dietrich would quickly rise to stardom on the Berlin stage in the 1920s with her sharp wit and bisexuality—wearing the top hat and tails that revolutionized our concept of beauty and femininity.
+She would play vulgarity but not become in; startle the world but still maintain the aloofness of an aristocrat.

 Maria Riva’s biography of her mother has the depth, range, and resonance of a novel and captures the conviction and passion of its remarkable subject.

 Maria Riva was born in Berlin in 1924 and is the only child of Marlene Dietrich.
 Maria performed in Germany and Italy as part of a USO troupe during World War II and taught acting at Fordham University upon her return to the United States.
 She has performed on Broadway, radio, television, and film and has been nominated for an Emmy.
 Maria continues an active life in California and spends time visiting her sons and grandchildren.

 Buy it now in print: Amazon Barnes & Noble IndieBound

 Buy it now in ebook: Amazon Barnes & Noble Apple Kobo

 "Gossipy, elaborately detailed, and greatly entertaining.
 Riva leaves no sequin unturned."
 The New York Times